 - Open Settings > Mobile Data (or "Cellular" depending on the iOS version).

-- Tap the name of the eSIM you want to delete within the list of lines.
+- Tap the name of the eSIM you want to delete from the list of lines.

 - Confirm.
-The line disappears and the slot becomes free.
+The line disappears, and the slot is freed up.

-If instead of deleting it you just want to temporarily turn it off, in the same menu you have the "Turn On This Line" switch: deactivate it and the eSIM remains dormant without being deleted.
-Sometimes the problem is not that the eSIM is superfluous, but that the eSIM does not appear in the iPhone settings, and there the solution is quite different.
+If instead of deleting it, you just want to temporarily turn it off, in the same menu you have the "Turn On This Line" switch: deactivate it, and the eSIM will be dormant without being deleted.
+Sometimes the problem is not that there are too many eSIMs, but that it doesn't appear directly in the iPhone settings after installation, and in that case, the solution is to check the data connection, not to delete anything.

 How to delete an eSIM on Android

-On Android, the process is equivalent, although the names of the menus change depending on the brand.
-In general, you go to the network and SIM section, select the eSIM, and look for the option to delete or remove the downloaded profile.
+On Android, the process is equivalent, although the menu names vary by brand.
+Generally, you go to the network and SIM section, select the eSIM, and look for the option to delete or remove the downloaded profile.
 It will also ask for confirmation before removing it.

 On a Samsung Galaxy, for example, the path is usually: